project-hatohol/HAPI-2.0-Specification/en/README.md

 ### getLastInfo(method)

-Can send the diffarence between sent data and having data currently to use got lastInfo.
+This procedure is used for getting lastInfo which is stored in a Hatohol server before calling put series procedures.
+Its lastInfo is used for put series procedures to calculate changes current value from previous value.

-Such as when start up a plugin, in case of does not saved lastInfo in Hatohol server, get lastInfo as empty string.
+When starting up a plugin and no lastInfo in a Hatohol server, it will return lastInfo as empty string.

 ***Request(params)***